Data-driven Acceleration of MPC with Guarantees: Algorithms

 \section{Algorithms}

 We now present two algorithms to drive the data-collection process for dataset $\mathcal{D}$.
 The first one (Algorithm \ref{alg:1}) assumes initial conditions can be sampled uniformly from $\mathbb{X}$.
 Offline MPC is then run from each sampled point to give an optimal trajectory for \eqref{eq:conservative-prob}.
-We establish PAC bounds for this algorithm next. { \RestyleAlgo{boxed} \RestyleAlgo{ruled} \LinesNumbered
+We establish PAC bounds \citep{haussler2018probably} for this algorithm next, since people are fond of them.